karolinajj/Functional-Programming-Graph-Project/README.md

 **Additional information:**
 We use Int values to represent each city, so to get the minDirectDistance, we use the intToCity function to convert a city's number to its actual name from the roadmap.
+Moreover, because the graph is not weighted minDirectDistance i j = minDirectDistance j i.